ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

 Serializing workloads usually means that individual workloads will run with lower completion latency, because they are no longer contending for resources.
-However, loss of overlap means that overall frame latency will increase.
+However, loss of pipelining and overlap means that overall frame latency will increase compared to a well overlapped scenario.

 In addition, serializing workloads and then trapping back to the CPU to sample performance counters will cause the GPU to go idle waiting for the CPU